Overview

 5. Permitted Food Additives and Maximum Limits

-Particularly, for flavorings, permitted flavorings substances that can be used in food also include:
+Particularly, for flavorings, permitted flavorings substances that can be used in food are listed below as per Regulation 22.

 1) Those listed in one or more of the following publications: